Project

 Google Summer of Code 2014 project was merged to master

-Added by Evgeny Novikov over 9 years ago
+Added by Evgeny Novikov almost 10 years ago

 Ilja Zakharov successfully finished Google Summer of Code 2014 project Parallel Verification of Linux Kernel Modules under Evgeny Novikov supervision.